 It really pays to use a paid rank tracker.
 The reason is simple.

-Paid rank trackers give you way more data.
-More data leads to more insights that you can take action on.
+A paid rank tracker features way more data.
+More rank tracking data leads to more insights that you can take action on.

 I’ll be showing you how I do that using Rank Ranger’s rank tracker